ngthomas/sturgeon_fluidigm/README.md

     - `data/training_chips/1381935339_raw.csv`
     - `data/training_chips/1381992037_raw.csv`
     - `data/training_chips/1381992302_raw.csv`
   * After those four training chips were used to develop the tetraploid scoring methodology, we scored those four plates using that methodology.
-The resulting scored genotypes for the different individuals are in `data/training_chips/training_chips_scored.csv`.
+The resulting scored genotypes for the different training individuals are in `data/training_chips/training_chips_scored.csv`.
+This file contains the genotypes that can be assigned from the Fluidigm genotyping software.
+However, the Fluidigm software is designed for only the 3 genotypes of a diploid.
+Hence, at loci at which we can reliably score more than three genotypes, we overload some of the genotype clusters in that we might call a cluster at the lower right of the image as an "XX" and then we also will score a cluster at the upper left as an "XX" and then, during post-processing, we correct the calls in the upper left to refer to either the 4th or 5th cluster.
+This is taken care of in `R-main/01-develop-chip-scoring.R`.

 ### Scripts to Run the analyses.